crystalsand10/MGT_docs/source/installation.rst

-10. Register for an account on the web-app.
+  10. Next, we need to make sure that a user is registered, to add isolates and associated metadata.
+To do so, run the web application and register.

+	The web application can be run locally as:
+	``python3 manage.py runserver``

-(Can set up a dummy email server as:)
+	A dummy email server can be run locally as:
 	``python -m smtpd -n -c DebuggingServer localhost:25``

   11. Populate isolate tables:

 ``python3 addIsolates.py ../ Mgt Salmonella Files/isolate_info.tab``